-Growing up with an alcoholic mother affected her
+Growing up with an alcoholic mother affected Andie MacDowell

-During the COVID-19 pandemic, MacDowell gave up on her hair-coloring routine, despite her managers telling her ‘”It’s not time.”
-She explained that she had been touching up her roots since she was 40 years old, but was unhappy.
-“I was kowtowing to everybody else’s beliefs, but I truly want to be where I am and look my age.”
-Ignoring the advice of her managers, MacDowell let her silver hair shine through.
+During the COVID-19 pandemic, Andie MacDowell gave up on her hair-coloring routine, despite her managers telling her ‘”it’s not time.”
+She explained how she’d been touching up her roots since she was 40, but was unhappy doing so.
+“I was kowtowing to everybody else’s beliefs, but I truly want to be where I am and look my age,” she explained.

 Receiving positive feedback

-MacDowell wasn’t sure what the reaction to her new hair would be, but she was surprised and pleased that it was overwhelmingly positive.
-Onlookers at the Festival loved her new look, which was perfect for her as she “always wanted to be salt and pepper.”
+Andie MacDowell wasn’t sure what the reaction to her hair would be, but she was surprised and pleased at the overwhelming positivity.
+Onlookers loved her new look, which was perfect for her, as she “always wanted to be salt and pepper.”
 She explained, “I was relieved people weren’t cruel.
 They could have been mean to me.
 But everybody was very loving and kind and I was relieved because I really like it.
 I feel more comfortable.”

-Although she has embraced her gray hair, there are other aspects of aging that MacDowell continues to struggle with.
-For one thing, she said she is constantly having to work on loving her stomach as it gets bigger with age.
-She even consulted a facialist about having a cosmetic procedure to raise her eyebrows, but decided not to go through with it when the facialist said her eyebrows are “sultry and perfect.”
+Although she’s embraced her gray hair, there are other aspects of aging that Andie MacDowell continues to struggle with.
+For one thing, she’s constantly having to work on loving her stomach as it gets bigger with age.
+She even consulted a facialist about having a cosmetic procedure done to raise her eyebrows, but decided not to go through with it when told her eyebrows are “sultry and perfect.”

-One of the ways she helps quiet her struggle with accepting older age is by reducing the amount of time she spends in front of the mirror.
-The less she spends in front of her reflection, the less she focuses on the parts of her that have changed with age.
-“Don’t look at yourself in bad light,” MacDowell adds.
+One of the ways she helps quiet her struggle with accepting aging is reducing the amount of time she spends in front of the mirror.
+The less she looks at her reflection, the less she focuses on the parts of her that have changed with age.
+“Don’t look at yourself in bad light,” MacDowell shared.
 “I just don’t have very many mirrors around.
 The ones in my bathrooms all have great lighting.”

-MacDowell is not the first actress to embrace her graying hair, and has now joined a group of actors and actresses who have been dubbed “silver foxes.”
-Celebrities like Jane Fonda, Whoopi Goldberg, George Clooney, Meryl Streep, and Jamie Lee Curtis have all welcomed their silver hair.
+Andie MacDowell isn’t the first actress to embrace her graying hair, and she’s now joined a group of actors and actresses who’ve been dubbed “silver foxes.”
+Celebrities like Jane Fonda, Whoopi Goldberg, George Clooney, Meryl Streep and Jamie Lee Curtis have all welcomed their silver hair.

 MacDowell even said, “I like to compare myself to George Clooney because why not?”
-For her, it was the perfect time to make the transition into gray hair as it suits her personality and who she is now.
+For her, it was the perfect time to make the transition to gray, as it suits her personality and who she is now.